Dark Matter implications from the LZ, PandaX-4T and XENONnT Data

 The event distributions generated by \diamx agree well with the published background contours, except for NR events at low energies in \XEn, and for both ER and NR events at low energies in \px.
 We therefore apply an additional selection of $\text{cS2} > 400$~PE to all \XEn datasets, and $\text{cS1} > 30$~PE to all \px datasets.
 While the additional \XEn selection has a negligible impact on the high-energy region, the \px cut removes events up to approximately $30~\text{keV}_{\mathrm{NR}}$, which overlaps with the parameter space of several dark matter models considered in this work.
 This cut thus constitutes a conservative treatment of this region in the present analysis.
 This discrepancy indicates that a refined understanding of the low-energy \px detector response is required.

 The decomposition of background components, along with their rates and associated uncertainties, follows the corresponding publications.
-The recoil spectrum of the neutron background for \XEn is taken from Ref.~\cite{XENON:sensitivity}, and the recoil spectra of the CE$\nu$NS background for \px from Ref.~\cite{PandaX:cevns}.
-Most $\beta$ decays are modeled with uniform spectra, except for $^{14}$C and tritium, which follow the \textit{BetaShape}-calculated spectrum~\cite{mougeot_betashape} and the spectral model of Ref.~\cite{katrin:tritium}, respectively.
-The $^{136}$Xe two-neutrino double-beta decay spectrum follows Ref.~\cite{kotila_phase-space_2012}.
+The recoil spectra of the neutron background for both \px and \XEn are taken from Ref.~\cite{XENON:sensitivity}, and the recoil spectra of the CE$\nu$NS background for \px from Ref.~\cite{PandaX:cevns}.
+Most $\beta$ decays are modeled with uniform spectra, except for $^{14}$C and tritium, which follow the \texttt{BetaShape}-calculated spectrum~\cite{mougeot_betashape} and the spectral model of Ref.~\cite{katrin:tritium}, respectively.
+The $^{136}$Xe two-neutrino double-beta decay spectrum follows Ref.~\cite{kotila_phase-space_2012}.]

 XELDA has shown that L-shell electron-capture (EC) events of $^{127}$Xe have a smaller charge yield than standard $\beta$ decays~\cite{EC:temples}, suggesting a similar effect for the LM- and LL-shell DEC events of $^{124}$Xe.
 In \diamx, we model this by introducing shape parameters $Q_{X}/Q_{\beta} \leq 1$ $(X=L, LM, LL)$, defined as the ratio of the charge yield of an $X$-shell EC or DEC event to that of a $\beta$ decay with the same energy.
 This treatment follows the approach adopted by the \LZ collaboration~\cite{LZ:2024zvo}.
 As discussed above, the L-shell EC charge yields have been measured by \LZ~\cite{LZ:2025hud}, yielding $Q_L/Q_\beta=0.88$, which implies $Q_{LL}/Q_\beta \leq 0.88$ in the \LZ dataset.
 In contrast, the \XEn dataset remains compatible with a model that uses the $\beta$ charge yield~\cite{XENON:2025vwd}, corresponding to $Q_{LL}/Q_\beta = 1$ in the \XEn treatment.